 Once registered, you will follow well-illustrated, user-friendly ’books’ to pick up knowledge.
 Quizzes and skill checks will give you instant feedback on your learning.
 Forums give students the chance to interact with each other as well as a place to share work.

 This course is eligible for a student discount.
 If you are a current student, please use discount code BioStudent20 at checkout for 20% off all Biodiversity courses.

 Before You Attend

 - Once you sign up you’ll receive an email at least 24 hours in advance of the course opening with details of how to access our easy-to-use platform, Moodle.

 - Moodle can be accessed through a browser or an app.

 - Webinars are via Zoom so you won’t need any new software to attend

 It is recommended that you access your course through a PC or laptop.
 Please be aware that there will be reduced functionality if you decide to access the course through a tablet or smartphone.
 The Field Studies Council is unable to email content directly to you.

 Opportunities to attend this course

-The webinars will take place on Tuesdays at 7:00 pm – 7:45 pm on the following dates:
+The webinars will take place on Thursdays 7:00 pm – 7:45 pm on the following dates:

 Progress Your Learning